erossini/DelMultiLine/README.md

 Usage:
     delmultiline <Filename> <resultFilename>

-filename: define a full path for the file you want to elaborate
+_filename_: define a full path for the file you want to elaborate
-resultFilename: define the full path for the original file for a backup
+_resultFilename_: define the full path for the original file for a backup